firebase/geofire-java/README.md

 prevented reading the data.
 Note that child moved and child removed events might still occur before the ready event was triggered.

-To remove a single ready listener call `removeGeoQueryReadyListener`, or `removeAllListeners` to remove all listeners on a `GeoQuery` object.
+To remove a single ready listener call `removeGeoQueryReadyListener`.
+All listeners can be removed with a call to `removeAllListeners`.

 #### Updating the query criteria